bflaven/assets-for-Zambia-training/3_editorial_matters/README.md

 - `Quantity, quality, and relevance of inbound links`<br>
 A site with many inbound links is likely to be relevant because many people voted for it by placing the link on their sites.
 A popular web site that links to you prominently that itself has many inbound links and a good reputation is likely to mean more than a link from a random page from an unimportant web site with few links.
 A search engine is likely to view a link from a semantically related web page or site as more valuable than a link from a random unrelated one.

 - `Link churn`<br>
 Links that appear and disappear on pages are likely to be part of a linking scheme.
-The rate at which these links appear and disappear is termed “link churn.”
+The rate at which these links appear and disappear is termed "link churn".
 If this happens frequently, it may be regarded as spam.

 - `Link acquisition rate`<br>
 An algorithm may view the acquisition of many thousands of links by a new site as suspicious, if not also accompanied by relevant highly ranked authority sites.